mongodb/docs-code-examples/usage-examples/javascript/mongosh/README.md

 You can run all the tests in a given test suite (file).

-From the `/tests` directory, run:
+From the `/mongosh` directory, run:

 ```
-export $(xargs < ../.env) && jest -t '<text string from the 'describe' block you want to run>' --runInBand
+npm test -- -t '<text string from the 'describe()' block you want to run>'
 ```

-In the above command:

-- `export $(xargs < ../.env)` is Linux flag to make the contents of the `.env` file available to the test suite
-- `jest` is the command to run the test suite
-- `-t '<text string from the 'describe' block you want to run>'` is the way to specify to run all tests in test suite, which in this test, is a single file
-- `--runInBand` is a flag that specifies only running one test at a time to avoid collisions when creating/editing/dropping indexes.
-Otherwise, Jest defaults to running tests in parallel.

 #### Run Individual Tests from the command line

 You can run a single test within a given test suite (file).

-From the `/tests` directory, run:
+From the `/mongosh` directory, run:

 ```
-export $(xargs < ../.env) && jest -t '<text string from the 'it' block of the test you want to run>'
+npm test -- -t '<text string from the 'it()' block you want to run>'
 ```

-In the above command:

-- `export $(xargs < ../.env)` is Linux flag to make the contents of the `.env` file available to the test suite
-- `jest` is the command to run the test suite
-- `-t '<text string from the 'it' block of the test you want to run>'` is the way to specify to run a single test matching your text

-Since you are only running a single test, there is no chance of colliding with the other tests, so the `--runInBand` flag isn't needed.